The Ancestral Roots of the Bell Family in the Scottish Borders

 Thomas Bell: A New Chapter in East Anglia

 Amidst this family upheaval, Thomas Bell chose a different path.
-He set his sights on East Anglia, the very region where he used to fatten his cattle, and eventually settled near Denver in Norfolk.
+He set his sights on East Anglia, the very region where he used to fatten his cattle, and eventually settled in Denver, a small village on the southern outskirts of Downham Market, in Norfolk.
 This decision marked the start of a new chapter for the Bell family in England.

 Four Generations in Norfolk: The Bell Legacy Continues